 How to Become a Member

-Membership in the Computer and Instrumentation Council is limited to members of the SNMMI.
+Membership in the Physics, Instrumentation and Data Sciences Council is limited to members of the SNMMI.
 Membership can be attained by indicating the desire to join during the annual renewal of the SNMMI membership or by filing an application with the Secretary of the council.

 Payment of Dues

-Membership in the CaIC requires payment of dues in the amount of $15/year.
+Membership in the PIDSC requires payment of dues in the amount of $15/year.
 Dues are paid to SNMMI and will be due on October 1st of each year.
 Join this council

 Benefits of Membership